Cheesecake Ice Cream

-For this cheesecake ice cream, I took my basic no-bake cheesecake recipe and froze it.
-Unlike other homemade ice creams that have condensed milk, this one has only cheesecake ingredients.
+For this cheesecake ice cream, I froze my basic no-bake cheesecake recipe.
+Unlike other homemade ice creams with condensed milk, this one only has cheesecake ingredients.
 As a result, it’s rich, decadent, yet light and refreshing.

 Why make this cheesecake?